-Chelsea Roff is known for her intelligent, inspiring, and tell-it-like-it-is teaching style, and for weaving together profound personal experiences with her scientific background to deliver deeply moving insights.
-After nearly losing her life to anorexia and a subsequent stroke when she was 15, she has became a national advocate for community-based mental health interventions.
+Roff is known for her intelligent, inspiring, and tellitlikeitis teaching style, and for weaving together profound personal experiences with her scientific background to deliver deeply moving insights.
+After nearly losing her life to anorexia and a subsequent stroke when she was 15, she has became a national advocate for yoga and communitybased mental health interventions.

-Chelsea Roff was recently featured in a Prank-It-FWD video that received more than 20 million views.
-Her work has been showcased by Good Morning America, the Today Show, and Sanjay Gupta on CNN.
-She has been keynote speaker at 92nd Street Y, California State University, and the Omega Institute, and she is a featured presenter at various universities and conferences worldwide.
+Chelsea Roff was recently featured in a “viral” YouTube video that received over 20 million views, and her work has been showcased by Good Morning America, The Today Show, and CNN’s Sanjay Gupta on CNN.